e2nIEE/pandapipes/README.rst

-pandapipes is a development of the Department for Distribution System Operation at the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE), Kassel, and the research group Energy Management and Power System Operation, University of Kassel.
+pandapipes is a development of the Department for Distribution System Operation at the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE), Kassel, and the research group Department for Sustainable Electrical Energy Systems (e2n), University of Kassel.

 .. image:: https://upload.wikimedia.org/wikipedia/commons/e/ee/FraunhoferIEELogo.gif